Heaven or Las Vegas (song): Composition

 Cocteau Twins guitarist Robin Guthrie used four electric guitars during the recording of "Heaven or Las Vegas", including a 1959 Jazzmaster, a 1959 Stratocaster, a PRS guitar and a modified Levinson Blade JM during the track's slide guitar solo, which has been said to have "encapsulated the band’s staggering confidence in arrangements and execution."
 Bassist Simon Raymonde referred to Guthrie as a "mix king" and a "sonic master" for his work on the track.

 The song is built off a "simplistic" D-G-Cadd9 chord progression, which is ventured from during Guthrie's "soaring overdriven slide part."
 It contains "sparkling arpeggios" that emanate a "heavenly" aura, as its title would suggest.

 Popdust noted how the title juxtaposes "two places that really couldn't be any more different from each other."

 Commercial performance

 The track entered the US Billboard Alternative Songs chart in late November 1990, reaching a peak of No. 9 on the chart dated for the week of January 12, 1991.
 It was the third of three consecutive top ten hits on the chart for Cocteau Twins, and it would be their last single to earn a placement on the chart.

-The song did not chart in the band's native United Kingdom, unlike the album's lead single, "Iceblink Luck", which reached No. 38 in 1990.
+The song was not released as a single in the band's native UK.